phpMussel/Docs/readme.en.md

 ```

 ##### "theme" `[string]`
-- The aesthetic to use for the phpMussel front-end.
+- The theme to use for the front-end.

 ```
 theme